-- The second call for proposals has an overall grant ceiling of €40,000,000. - The minimum grant application must be €500,000 and the maximum is €3,000,000. - The thematic focus of both categories, food security and private sector development, has been adjusted. - A proposal must comprise an integrated project. - The country list used is the list of 66 countries for the Dutch Good Growth Fund.
+- The second call for proposals has an overall grant ceiling of €40,000,000. - The minimum grant application must be €500,000 and the maximum is €3,000,000. - The thematic focus of both categories, food security and private sector development, has been adjusted.

-&lt;sup>2 Order of the Minister for European Affairs and International Cooperation of 12 April 2012, no. Minbuza-2012.7786, laying down administrative rules for participating in partnerships in the areas of food security and private sector development (Call for Ideas - Sustainable Enterprise and Food Security PPP Facility 2012), Government Gazette 2012, no. 7531.
+2 Order of the Minister for European Affairs and International Cooperation of 12 April 2012, no. Minbuza-2012.7786, laying down administrative rules for participating in partnerships in the areas of food security and private sector development (Call for Ideas - Sustainable Enterprise and Food Security PPP Facility 2012), Government Gazette 2012, no. 7531.

-- The assessment procedure is divided into two stages (informal and formal assessment stage) rather than three. - One of the partners must be a non-governmental organisation (NGO) or research institution. - Cooperation with a public body other than the Dutch central government will weigh more heavily in the assessment.
-The Facility is flexible with regard to the partnership structure. - It is desirable that the partnership include local NGOs and small and mediumsized enterprises (SMEs). - Partnerships may include multinational enterprises under strict conditions. - The companies are obliged to make an in-cash contribution of 10% of the total eligible costs. - The Facility is flexible with regard to partners' financial commitments, which are linked to previously defined envisaged results (milestones).
+- A proposal must comprise a complete project. - The country list used is the list of 66 countries for the Dutch Good Growth Fund. - The assessment procedure is divided into two stages (informal and formal assessment stage) rather than three. - One of the partners must be a non-governmental organisation (NGO) or research institution. - Cooperation with a public body other than the Dutch central government will weigh more heavily in the assessment.
+The Facility is flexible with regard to the partnership structure. - It is desirable that the partnership include local NGOs and small and medium-sized enterprises (SMEs). - Partnerships may include multinational enterprises under strict conditions. - The companies in the partnership must contribute at least 10% of the total eligible costs in cash. - The Facility is flexible with regard to partners' financial commitments, which are linked to previously defined envisaged results (milestones).